decretist/Dissertation/Chapter4/chapter4.md

 suppress-bibliography: false
 title: Chapter 4
 subtitle: Stylometry
-abstract: |
-  Since the discovery by Winroth in 1996 of a first recension of Gratian's *Decretum*, there has been scholarly controversy over whether the compiler of the first recension was the same person as the compiler of the second recension.
-Techniques for authorship attribution developed by researchers in the field of computation linguistics make it possible to approach this problem in a new way.
-Using the Stylometry with R package, I have analyzed those texts from the *Decretum* traditionally attributed to Gratian
-  personally: the case statements and the *dicta*.
-Principal component analysis (PCA) of the frequencies of function words (prepositions and conjunctions) in the texts suggests that the author of the case statements was not the same person as the authors of either the first- or second-recension *dicta*.
-PCA also provides evidence concerning the first- and second-recension *dicta* that suggests they are the product of collaborative authorship rather than being the work of either one or two authors.
 ---
-Twenty years ago, Anders Winroth announced his discovery of the first recension of Gratian's *Decretum* at the Tenth International Congress of Medieval Canon Law in Syracuse, New York.
-One of the most important questions raised by that discovery is whether Gratian 1, the compiler of the first recension was the same person as Gratian 2, the compiler of the second recension.
-It does not appear that the debate over authorship can be settled using currently available evidence.
-The goal of my project is to find new evidence for the authorship of case statements and *dicta* in Gratian's *Decretum* using computational methods.[^1]

 First I'm going to discuss in general terms the use of stylometry for authorship attribution.
 Then, I'm going to discuss the methodology and the software that I am using for this project.
 Finally, I am